-Each week you may be asked to prepare something for next class that demonstrates your reading understanding such as reading summary, leading a discussion, etc. 10 points total.
+Each week you may be asked to prepare something for next class that demonstrates your reading understanding such as reading summary, leading a discussion, etc. In class work will be included in participation points.
+10 points total.

 Practice and conceptual skills